raspbernetes/k8s-cluster-installation/README.md

 Open the [inventory file](ansible/inventory) - each machine that will be joining the Kubernetes cluster must be defined as either a master or worker node.
 To leverage the highly available topology configuration you would ideally have 3 masters available as a minimum, otherwise 1 master node is fine, however, it won't be highly available.

-> Note: Ensure the `hostname` matches what the machine was given when flashed the SD card and `ansible_host` matches the IP allocated to the host on your prefered subnet.
+> Note: Ensure the `hostname` matches what the machine was given when flashed the SD card and `ansible_host` matches the IP allocated to the host on your preferred subnet.

 When the inventory has been configured with all the hosts that will be joining the Kubernetes cluster we can run the following command to verify SSH connectivity can be established.